spollard/josh-works.github.io/_posts/2020-08-08-eric-weinstein-quote.md

 _back to Eric:_

+**Eric (00:04:20)**

 All of these seemingly disparate phenomena were suddenly revealed as closely related:

 - Americans were actually calling for their own surveillance only they were calling it "contact tracing".
 - The retail apocalypse which had been building slowly suddenly became a matter of a government decree creating an ever more imposing monopoly for the world’s now richest human.
-[Jeff Bezos/Amazon]
 - He in turn, owns and controls the only paper to take down a US president, consolidating control over our sense-making apparatus.
-- Most supposedly "essential" face-to-face office work was revealed to be illusory as easily monitored-and-recorded telecommuting replaced the high-carbon commute
+- Most supposedly "essential" face-to-face office work was revealed to be illusory, as easily monitored-and-recorded telecommuting replaced the high-carbon commute
 - the demand for fossil fuels in turn evaporated pushing oil futures into radical states of contango.
-- Social distancing solved the problem of unwanted #MeTo toxic male touch a sexless Zoom dating put the hurt on Netflix and chilling.
+- Social distancing solved the problem of unwanted #MeTo toxic male touch a sexless Zoom dating put the hurt on "Netflix and chilling".
 - Indeed, nearly UBI-like payments were going out to newly-unemployed former workers who were expected to sit at home on couches, as universities effectively all-but-confessed that they could deliver the same value through distance learning by not rebaiting extortionary tuition.
-- China, through an emasculated World Health Organization seemingly began inducing our own US institutions like the CDC and Surgeon General’s office to impart deadly magical thinking to Americans about the ineffectiveness of masks for healthy people.
+- China, through an emasculated World Health Organization, seemingly began inducing our own US institutions like the CDC and Surgeon General’s office to impart deadly "magical thinking" to Americans about the ineffectiveness of masks for healthy people.

 This all came as if some kind of twisted revenge for the [Boxer Rebellion](https://en.wikipedia.org/wiki/Boxer_Rebellion) where Chinese believe swords and martial arts made them invulnerable to Western high-tech warfare.

-Spontaneous protests broke out in cities across the country, as mass protesters fought mysterious rules that communicated that one may _not_ peaceably assemble in contradition to the First Amendment.
+Spontaneous protests broke out in cities across the country, as masked protesters fought mysterious rules that communicated that one may _not_ peaceably assemble, in contradition to the First Amendment.

-We were also not allowed to contradict public health authorities who are clearly covering for a level of Baby Boomer and Silent Generation incompetence to keep the manufacturer and storage of essential goods and services, within national boundaries and out of the hands of strategic rivals who think nothing of blatantly lying to us in matters of life, death and statistics.
+We were also not allowed to contradict public health authorities, who are clearly covering for a level of Baby Boomer and Silent Generation incompetence to keep the manufacturer and storage of essential goods and services within national boundaries and out of the hands of strategic rivals who think nothing of blatantly lying to us in matters of life, death and statistics.

 I reasoned, however, that there were clearly too many different things happening in such a situation, for the sudden arrival of the future to lack a single ideology.

+**Eric (00:6:28)**

-And so it occurred to me and to Peter Thiel as well, who I called immediately, that the two older generations of Americans who were to duke it out in the race for the presidency shared a single purpose.
+And so it occurred to me (and to Peter Thiel as well, who I called immediately) that the two older generations of Americans who were to duke it out in the race for the presidency shared a single purpose.

-Their common goal was "to stop the future from arriving at essentially any cost to future generations so that they could live out the remaining days in as close to the style to which they’d become accustomed in childhood and young adulthood as was actually possible."
+Their common goal was "to stop the future from arriving at essentially any cost to future generations" so that they could live out the remaining days in as close to the style to which they’d become accustomed in childhood and young adulthood as was actually possible.

 And what did they use to accomplish this?
 Well, it was a combination of three ingredients: